Even a Small Amount of Dairy Increases Risk for Breast and Liver Cancer

 with ovarian cancer.

-In a 2019 interview, Campbell said" “Casein [the main protein of cow’s milk] is the most relevant chemical carcinogen ever identified.”
+In a 2019 interview, Campbell said, “Casein [the main protein of cow’s milk] is the most relevant chemical carcinogen ever identified.”
 Guilty, as charged.
-Many times I’ve said this.
 For the sake of this discussion, let’s call it a hypothesis, that is, “Casein causes cancer”.
 He explains that in his experiments, the thesis was provable and that he considers casein a carcinogen.

 Finally, dairy also contains high amounts of saturated fat, which contributes to insulin resistance and can increase inflammation in the body.
 This is one reason researchers believe liver cancer is elevated when consuming dairy.